pranjal7/adop-cartridge-docker/README.md

 # What is a Cartridge?

-A Cartridge is a set of resources that are loaded into the Platform for a particular project.
+A Cartridge is a set of resources that are loaded into ADOP for a particular project.
 They may contain anything from a simple reference implementation for a technology to a set of best practice examples for building, deploying, and managing a technology stack that can be used by a project.

-This cartridge consists of source code repositories and jenkins jobs for a sample docker CI pipeline.
+This cartridge consists of source code repositories and jenkins jobs for a sample Docker CI pipeline.

 ## Source code repositories